ChunyuanLI/RAS/constrained_sampling/README.md

 Two dstribution examples are provided to compare different sampling method: 1-mode and 2-mode.

-We use 2-mode distribution to show how to use the code.
+We the following table to show how to use the code.

 | Method | 1-mode  |   2-mode